moodle-an-hochschulen/moodle-readmetemplate/README.md

 This plugin is developed and tested on Moodle Core's Boost theme.
 It should also work with Boost child themes, including Moodle Core's Classic theme.
 However, we can't support any other theme than Boost.

+==OR==

+This plugin acts behind the scenes, therefore it should work with all Moodle themes.
+This plugin is developed and tested on Moodle Core's Boost theme.
+It should also work with Boost child themes, including Moodle Core's Classic theme.
+However, we can't support any other theme than Boost.

 Plugin repositories
 -------------------

 This plugin is published and regularly updated in the Moodle plugins repository: http://moodle.org/plugins/view/[component_pluginname]

+==OR==

+This plugin is not published in the Moodle plugins repository.

 The latest development version can be found on Github: https://github.com/moodleuulm/moodle-[component_pluginname]